🖤✨ Plot twist! I'm taking a short detour from dead bodies to dive into...magical dating disasters!

 I vaulted toward the wall-mounted fire extinguisher.
 “Drop it!”

-He froze, a flame shooting upwards alarmingly close to his eyebrows.
-“But I’m still double-checking the cacklethorn inventory.
+He froze, a flame shooting upwards to his eyebrows.
+“But I’m double-checking the cacklethorn inventory.
 You said organization was—”

 “Important, not incineration.”
 I yanked the pin and aimed.
 “Duck!”

-Seth drooped, looking like he’d just been told kittens were illegal.
+Seth’s shoulders sagged, looking like he’d been told kittens were illegal.
 “So, so sorry, Roxy.
 I swear my hands just caught on fire.”

 I hung the extinguisher.
 My left eye twitched.
 I counted to ten.
 Then twenty.
 Then wondered if I could count to a million before the urge to dunk him in the harbor passed.